Apollo-Level2-Web-Dev/batch-03-assignment-05/#3 Car Rental Reservation System.md

 #### **9\.
 Booking Page**

 *   **Car Details:**

+*   **Search Form:**
+    *   Fields for car type, features, and other relevant criteria.
+*   **Search Results:**
+    *   Display a list of available cars based on the search criteria, with each car showing a brief description, image, pricing, and a "Book Now" button.
     *   Detailed information about the selected car, including features, insurance options, and cancellation policy.
 *   **Booking Form:**
     *   Input fields for personal details **(NID/Passport, Driving License must)**, payment information, and additional options (e.g., GPS, child seat).